 The shooter has reloaded and is entering the next classroom in line.
-The door is locked, but a buckshot round makes short work of the lock, as with every randomly locked door he encounters.
+The door is locked, but a buckshot round makes short work of the inexpensive lock, as with every randomly locked door he encounters.
 He spent five minutes in the first classroom.
 Twelve children and the teacher are dead.
 Seven more are wounded and two will die within the week.
 Miraculously, the shooter overlooked two children who happened to fall under the bodies of their not-so-fortunate classmates.
 His bloodlust is overpowering; any inhibitions he had against killing children have melted away.
 He is now faster and more efficient.

 0838: The killer has been in the building only about seven minutes.
 The call goes out to officers patrolling the city.
 Only four are on duty; weekday morning call volume is light.
 One is handling a life-threatening emergency and cannot get away.
 Of the remaining three, the nearest officer is three minutes from the school.
 Another is five minutes away, the third, at least six minutes away.
 Various administrative and investigative officers eventually get the word and hastily rush to respond from their centrally located police headquarters.
 Several have to take their personal vehicles, which have no lights or sirens.
 They will take much longer to arrive, which is the case with the two available sheriff’s deputies and the single available highway patrolman who rush to the school from many miles away, fighting early morning traffic all the way.

 0841: Only 11 minutes have elapsed since the killer shot out that first pane of glass to enter the school.
 The shooter has finished with the second classroom.
 This time he was more methodical and everyone in the classroom is dead or dying.
 All of their “run and hide” training meant nothing, and the children were too small and terrified to even imagine trying to attack the shooter.
 He is reloading on his way to the next classroom in line.
-The young female principal, shaking with fear, bravely approaches the domestic terrorist (DT) in the hallway and tries to plead with him.
+The young female principal, shaking with fear, bravely approaches the domestic terrorist (DT) in the hallway and tries to reason with him.
 The first officer arrives, and feeling very lonely and exposed, sprints toward the east side of the school.
 Spotting the broken window, he enters and pauses, listening.
 He hears nothing for several seconds until a single gunshot rings out, followed by several long seconds of silence.
 It echoes through the tiled halls and concrete block walls, making it hard to determine direction.
-Room numbers are on small signs above each classroom door, but he cannot see them unless he is actually in a given hallway and near each door.
+Room numbers are on small signs above each classroom door, but he cannot see them unless he is actually in a given hallway and very near each door.
 The hallways are long and empty, providing no cover or concealment.
 If the shooter sees him before he sees the shooter, he’s in real trouble.
 He tries to slow his racing heart and labored breathing and desperately listens, hoping to orient himself as quickly as possible.

 0842: The officer again hears gunfire as the shooter enters the third classroom.
 He draws his handgun and moves, quickly and carefully, in the general direction of continuous, muted gunfire, but is unfamiliar with the building and makes several wrong turns, losing precious seconds.
 He has to wait for additional gunshots to reorient.
 He knows each shot means more wounded or dead kids.
-He knows that he must act immediately, but he knows that if he blunders into the shooter unprepared, he will do no good at all and will probably end up getting killed.
+He knows he must act immediately, but he knows if he blunders into the shooter unprepared, he will do no good at all and will probably end up getting killed.
 He has to know where the shooter is before he commits to action.
 He hears what sounds like shotgun…and handgun fire?
 Could there be more than one shooter?
 This makes him more cautious and slower, only a little slower, but every second matters.
 He stops to radio the possibility of multiple shooters, and to ensure he is heard and understood (the structural steel of the building makes radio signals weak and intermittent), before he continues.

 0844: Two other officers arrive and radio the first officer who pauses to radio directions.
 They hurry toward him as he moves toward where he believes the shooter to be.
 The directions help, but they’re still unsure.
 The killer has finished shooting and reloads his shotgun and handgun.
 Only the teacher and two first grade students, all badly wounded–one little girl will lose an arm–will survive in the classroom he is about to leave.
 He steps into the hallway and seeing the officer, who is kneeling over the bloody body of the principal, trying to find a pulse, takes several shots.
 The first buckshot round, hastily fired, misses, shattering a trophy display case in a deluge of glass, wood and plastic.
 The second strikes the officer’s bullet resistant vest, which stops most of the pellets, but several penetrate his shooting arm, numbing it and causing him to drop his handgun just as he is about to fire.
 Falling to his knees and in shock, feeling as though he is trying to swim through molasses, he struggles to pick up his handgun with his left hand, but is too late to engage the killer who enters a fourth classroom.
 He knows his time is running out.
 Less than three minutes have elapsed from the moment the first officer entered the building until his encounter with the killer.